 A page of data can be transferred from the main memory to either buffer 1 or buffer 2.
-To start the operation for the standard DataFlash page size (528-bytes), a 1-byte opcode, 53H for buffer 1 and 55H for buffer 2, must be clocked into the device, followed by three address bytes comprised of two don't care bits, 12 page address bits (PA11 - PA0), which specify the page in main memory that is to be transferred, and 10 don't care bits.
-To perform a main memory page to buffer transfer for the binary page size (512-bytes), the opcode 53H for buffer 1 or 55H for buffer 2, must be clocked into the device followed by three address bytes consisting of three don't care bits, 12 page address bits (A20 - A9) which specify the page in the main memory that is to be transferred, and nine don't care bits.
+To start the operation for the standard DataFlash page size (528 bytes), a one-byte opcode, 53H for buffer 1 or 55H for buffer 2, must be clocked into the device, followed by three address bytes comprised of 1 don't care bit, 13 page address bits (PA12 - PA0) that specify the page in main memory that is to be transferred, and 10 don't care bits.
+To perform a main memory page to buffer transfer for the binary page size (512 bytes), the 53H opcode for buffer 1 or 55H opcode for buffer 2 must be clocked into the device, followed by three address bytes consisting of 2 don't care bits, 13 page address bits (A21 - A9) that specify the page in the main memory that is to be transferred, and 9 don't care bits.
 The \overline{CS} pin must be low while toggling the SCK pin to load the opcode and the address bytes from the input pin (SI).
-The transfer of the page of data from the main memory to the buffer will begin when the \overline{CS} pin transitions from a low to a high state.
-During the transfer of a page of data (t{XFR}), the status register can be read or the RDY/BUSY can be monitored to determine whether the transfer has been completed.
+The transfer of page of data from the main memory to the buffer will begin when the \overline{CS} pin transitions from a low to a high state.
+During the transfer of a page of data (t{XFR}), the status register can be read or the RDY/ \overline{BUSY} can be monitored to determine whether the transfer has been completed.

-11.2 Main Memory Page to Buffer Compare
+9.2 Main Memory Page to Buffer Compare

-A page of data in main memory can be compared to the data in buffer 1 or buffer 2.
-To initiate the operation for standard DataFlash page size, a 1-byte opcode, 60H for buffer 1 and 61H for buffer 2, must be clocked into the device, followed by three address bytes consisting of two don't care bits, 12 page address bits (PA11 - PA0) that specify the page in the main memory that is to be compared to the buffer, and 10 don't care bits.
-To start a main memory page to buffer compare for a binary page size, the opcode 60H for buffer 1 or 61H for buffer 2, must be clocked into the device followed by three address bytes consisting of three don't care bits, 12 page address bits (A20 - A9) that specify the page in the main memory that is to be compared to the buffer, and nine don't care bits.
-The $\overline{\text{CS}}$ pin must be low while toggling the SCK pin to load the opcode and the address bytes from the input pin (SI).
-On the low-to-high transition of the $\overline{\text{CS}}$ pin, the data bytes in the selected main memory page will be compared with the data bytes in buffer 1 or buffer 2.
-During this time (t{COMP}), the status register and the RDY/ $\overline{\text{BUSY}}$ pin will indicate that the part is busy.
-On completion of the compare operation, bit six of the status register is updated with the result of the compare.
+A page of data in the main memory can be compared to the data in buffer 1 or buffer 2.
+To initiate the operation for a standard DataFlash page size (528 bytes), a one-byte opcode, 60H for buffer 1 or 61H for buffer 2, must be clocked into the device, followed by three address bytes consisting of 1 don't care bit, 13 page address bits (PA12 - PA0) that specify the page in the main memory that is to be compared to the buffer, and 10 don't care bits.
+To start a main memory page to buffer compare for a binary page size (512 bytes), the 60H opcode for buffer 1 or 61H opcode for buffer 2 must be clocked into the device, followed by three address bytes consisting of 2 don't care bits, 13 page address bits (A21 - A9) that specify the page in the main memory that is to be compared to the buffer, and 9 don't care bits.
+The \overline{CS} pin must be low while toggling the SCK pin to load the opcode and the address bytes from the input pin (SI).
+On the low-to-high transition of the \overline{CS} pin, the data bytes in the selected main memory page will be compared with the data bytes in buffer 1 or buffer 2.
+During this time (t{COMP}), the status register and the RDY/ \overline{BUSY} pin will indicate that the part is busy.
+On completion of the compare operation, bit 6 of the status register is updated with the result of the compare.

-11.3 Auto Page Rewrite
+9.3 Auto Page Rewrite